Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

    TEST SUITE: None
    ```

-### Verifications

-Complete the following tasks to verify the APIM configuration Helm chart installation.
+## Verify the APIM configuration Helm chart deployment

-Wait a few minutes and use the following commands to check the status of the deployment.
+Wait a few minutes and use the following commands to check the deployment status.

 ```
 kubectl get pods -n open-banking-apim
 ```

-Verify that :
+Verify that:

 * **jobs** with name import-api-27983c3f-xxx  are **Completed**: